nwgat/ninjastreamer2/README.md

 # ninjastreamer2
 new and improved ninjastreamer

-* html5 player with hls support
 * less mess
 * more stable
-* hls streams
+* html5 player with hls support
-* rtmp streams
+* hls & rtmp streams
+* more secure (auth for input streams)
+* newer nginx-rtmp
+* tested on Ubuntu 16.04 LTS